richardfarnhill/intestacy_calc/README.md

     const widget = new IntestacyWidget({
       container: '#intestacy-calculator',
       theme: 'light',
-      contactInfo: 'Please contact us on 0161 123 4567 to discuss creating a Will.'
+      contactInfo: 'Please contact us on 0161 928 3848 or mch@mchaleandco.co.uk to discuss creating a Will.'
     });
   });
 </script>